marvin1099/Forceaudiodevice/README.md

 - - This can be left emty to skip or given only a speaker / microfon or given both
 - default comunication playback and comunication recording audio device
 - - This can be left emty to skip or given only a speaker / microfon or given both

+After this restart the script or change a audio device to something wrong, click on the console and hit enter twice to make the script become active.

 This will save the ***IDs*** of the speakers and / or microfons in to "***INPUT_SCRIPT_NAME_HERE***-AudioDevices.json",
 this can be canged while it is running by editing the path inside the "***INPUT_SCRIPT_NAME_HERE***-AudioDDesination.txt".